Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Additionally you may find it interesting that antimatter goes backwards in time while normal matter goes forward in time.

-<br /><br />

 I will not discuss the relationship of all higher dimensions to reality as this page is to explain the quantum AI matrix and data analyzer algorithm.

 <br /><br />